 - Generative AI can create models for testing at speed.
 These are useful for everything from weather forecasting to audience research.

-- Generative AI can come up with content ideas for blogs, social media posts, and more.
+- An AI writer can come up with content ideas for blogs, social media posts, and more.
 However, it’s worth using a plagiarism checker to ensure that the generated content is original.